-Whether it is savoury or sweet, game, poultry or fish, or even at different times of the year or time of the day, here are some tips for enhancing the enjoyment of your chosen wine.
+Whether it is savoury or sweet, game, poultry, or fish, or even at different times of the year or time of the day, here are some guiding tips for enhancing the enjoyment of your chosen wine.

 Imagine eating a ripe cherry tomato, followed by a dry, white Sauvignon Blanc – the contrast between the acidity of the wine is amplified by the sweetness of the tomato.
 Yet when we drink the wine on its own, it will be delicious, smooth and with the perfect balance between its own natural fruit and acidity.

-This happens because our sense of taste reacts very quickly which means that the order in which we try different food and drink immediately influences the way how they taste.
+This happens because our sense of taste reacts very quickly which means that the order in which we try different food and drink immediately influences the impression they give us and 'how they taste'.

 In simplest terms, if we have something sweet followed by something acidic, the perception of acidity is heightened because of the contrast against the sweet item.